Master of Fine Arts, Creative Writing (emphasis in poetry) May 2004

 Lead community poetry and interdisciplinary workshops combined with forest bathing

-Media & Technology Assistant.
+Media & Technology Assistant / Distance Learning Technology Support.
 Burnside Elementary School, Red Wing, Minnesota.
 August 2019 – October 2020.

 Mentor.
 Phoenix College, Creative Writing Program.
 Phoenix, Arizona.
 August 2006 – December 2008.
 Met with undergraduate students at Phoenix College interested in pursuing a Creative Writing degree and provided comments on new work.